Chart Color Schemes

 AreaSearch analysis of employment trends sees Naracoorte Surrounds performing better than 90% of local markets assessed across Australia

-Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw labour force decreasing by 2.3% while employment declined by 2.5%, causing unemployment to rise by 0.2 percentage points.
-By comparison, Rest of SA recorded employment decline of 1.2%, labour force growth of 0.1%, with unemployment rising 1.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 can offer further insight into potential future demand within Naracoorte Surrounds.
-These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
-While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Naracoorte Surrounds's employment mix suggests local growth of approximately increase by 3.9%% over five years and 9.6% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).
+In the 12-month period ending in September 2025, employment increased by 0.7%, labour force grew by 1.2%, and unemployment rose by 0.5 percentage points.
+By comparison, Rest of SA had employment growth of 0.3%, labour force growth of 2.3%, and an increase in unemployment of 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Naracoorte Surrounds' employment mix suggested local employment should increase by 3.9% over five years and 9.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment